Once upon a time, in a kingdom renowned for great works of art,

 Surely that would have been a great exploit and worthy of much praise,

-for such was his own quest when he killed a red dragon with a mace.
+for such was his own quest when he killed a red dragon in a maze.

-The queen doesn’t know what to make of the quest but smiles just the same,
+The queen doesn’t know what to make of it all but smiles just the same,

-for she’s relieved that her son doesn’t have to fight a beast in a game.
+as she’s happy her son doesn’t have to fight a beast in a game.

 On the day of his departure the sky is bleak as the sun goes into hiding,